Personalize Your Face Mask

 3. Prep you and your kiddos!
 Wear old clothes or something you don't mind getting stained (this goes for shoes, too!).
 Put on those gloves, and get your dye ready.
 This can vary based on the kit you have.
 For the kit mentioned above, it's simple - just add water!

 4. Wrap, scrunch, or twist your mask.
 This is just the first area where you can really get creative!
 Use string, zip ties, or rubber bands to ensure that your design stays in place for the next few steps.

 5. It's dye time!
 Grab those bottles, and get to work.
-You can use multiple colors, or just one - again, this is another spot where you can totally personalize it to fit your, and your child's, preferences!
+You can use multiple colors, or just one - again, this is another spot where you can totally create a personalized face mask to fit you and your child's preferences!

 6. Put your creation in a plastic bag or wrap in plastic wrap (note - put each creation in its own bag so that one mask doesn't bleed onto the others).